vjcagay/typescript-spa-boilerplate/README.md

 # Webpack Typescript

 This is a boilerplate code that can get you started for developing applications written in [TypeScript](http://www.typescriptlang.org).

+## Rationale

+Sure, there are more powerful boilerplate generators out there such as [Create React app](https://create-react-app.dev/) and [Vue CLI](https://cli.vuejs.org/).
+But trying to configure your pipeline outside of what these tools are intended to do can be a pain and requires "ejection".
+I created this project for my own usage (and for you as well) for a much simpler and opinionated way of building app frontends.

 ## What's Included?

 This boilerplate is designed to be as simplistic as it can be so that you can add more features yourself without much trouble:

 - Build with [webpack](https://webpack.js.org) 4